palianah/mms-app/README.md

 A test application to query Github's Graph QL API.
 The application should allow the user to search issues in facebook/react and be sortable (asc/desc).

+The project's wiki contains links to useful information discovered whilst developing.

+The search criteria are key value pairs (just like you see added in github's issues search box).
+See the wiki for a link containing possible terms/values.

 ## Time Spent Developing:
 6 Days (4 whilst working full time + a weekend)